Everything You Need to Know About the Fourth of July in Kansas City

 Please note, this page is not updated in real time.
 Event times are subject to change due to inclement weather.

 Crowds swell as night draws near, heralding the jaw-dropping light shows to come.
-Grills spark to life amidst neighborhood barbecues and get-togethers, all while the first pitch is tossed before a game at The K. These nostalgic sights, sounds and scents help define Independence Day as the perfect midsummer holiday.
-Fireworks to 5Ks, festivals to flight shows, celebrating the Fourth of July in Kansas City is a full weekend affair—and then some.
+Grills spark to life amid neighborhood barbecues and get-togethers.
+These nostalgic sights, sounds and scents help define Independence Day as the perfect midsummer holiday.
+Fireworks to 5Ks, festivals to high-flying roller coasters, celebrating the Fourth of July in Kansas City is a full weekend affair—and then some.

 Here’s everything you need to know about July Fourth in Kansas City:

 Festivals and Festivities